MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-get-started.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the schedule board, showing a list of unscheduled work orders.](./media/mobile-2020-scheduled-work-orders.png)

-## Install and sign into the Field Service mobile Power App
+## Install and sign into the Field Service (Dynamics 365) mobile app

 Go to the app store on your iOS or Android device and search for **Field Service mobile**.